Let me guess…

 Rule #13: Learn to Love Colors (But Wear Them Sparingly)

 Many males don’t seem to like wearing bright colors that much.
 Many of us stick to a basic color scheme of black, white, grey, and blue.

 If that sounds like you, you want to expand your color horizons.

 You have to figure out which colors work for you, and the best way to do this is to try them out.
 (See previous rule.)

 Colors can make an outfit pop, so you should never shy away from them.

-While you should learn to love colors, you want to avoid wearing too many of them at the beginning of your style journey.
+While you should learn to love colors, you want to avoid wearing too many of them when you don’t know what colors go together.

 You’ll risk wearing incompatible colors or colors that don’t flatter your skin tone since you probably don’t know how to match them yet.

 Stick to wearing one color at a time for now, and keep the rest neutral.
 Once you’re further educated, you can start trying to combine neutral colors with brighter shades.